 Kari visited Spain in 1950.
 Once again, he was shocked to see the brutality of Franco fascism.
 He took his life in 1976.

-Fifty million murders are on the hands of fascists and their bourgeois collaborators, the leaders of the "non-interventionist" governments and those capitalist firms that they represented.
+Sixty-Seventy million murders, 27 million Russians, are on the hands of fascists and their bourgeois collaborators, the "non-interventionist" governments and those capitalist firms that they represented.

 Today, their political progeny maintain the same war-for-profit policies.
 Anton Nielsen, the leader of the Horserod-Stutthof Association - a support group for those interned in Danish and German concentration camps - said in his October 28 commemoration speech: "Denmark is no longer occupied, but is itself an occupying power.

 "Under the pretence of fighting terrorism, they spread terror against the Afghan and Iraqi peoples.
 The slaughter seems without end, the same as does the hypocrisy that they daily expose us to.
 Their propaganda drums beat.